-The large frame movements that typically characterise Yang style strongly emphasises rooting and ward off energy (peng-jing).
-The foundation form is slow, calm, steady and expansive, though opening and closing are not emphasised as strongly as in some other styles.
+The large frame movements that typically characterise Yang style strongly emphasises posture, rooting and yielding.
+The foundation form is slow, calm, steady and expansive with a focus on turning the waist rather than "tan-tien" rotation.
 The traditional foundation form, now commonly referred to as the long form, is predominantly performed at a constant speed with only the spins and some of the kicks being fast.
 In strong contrast to Chen style from which it was derived, Yang style predominantly uses a bow and arrow stance in the more expansive movements rather than the riding horse stance found in the Chen yi lu.

 In addition to the 100+ movement foundation form or long form and the short form derivations there is a fast form, family form, sword form and a broadsword form as well as several short two person sets (the ta lu's).